-In \cite{matsumura2022}, Matsumura established structure theorems for projective manifolds with nonnegative holomorphic sectional curvature.
-In particular, he generalized Yau's conjecture for projective manifolds (\cite[Theorem 1.2]{matsumura2022}): if a projective manifold $M$ admits a K\"{a}hler metric $\w$ with nonnegative holomorphic sectional curvature and $(M,\w)$ has no nonzero truly flat tangent vector at some point (which is satisfied when the holomorphic sectional curvature is quasi-positive), then $M$ is rationally connected (see also another approach by Heier and Wong in \cite{heier2020} for projective manifolds with quasi-positive holomorphic sectional curvature).
-Following the definition in \cite{heier2018}, a tangent vector $V\in T_{x_0}^{1,0}M$ is said to be truly flat with resepct to $(M,\w)$ if
+In this paper, we establish a ``pseudo-effective" version of the holonomy principle for compact K\"ahler manifolds with nonnegative holomorphic sectional curvature.
+As applications, we prove that if a compact complex manifold $M$ admits a K\"ahler metric $\omega$ with nonnegative holomorphic sectional curvature and $(M,\w)$ has no nonzero truly flat tangent vector at some point (which is satisfied when the holomorphic sectional curvature is quasi-positive), then $M$ must be projective and rationally connected.
+This result answers a problem raised by Yang and Matsumura and extends the Yau's conjecture.
+We also prove that a compact simply connected K\"ahler manifold with nonnegative holomorphic sectional curvature is projective and rationally connected.
+Additionally, we classify non-projective compact K\"ahler 3-dimensional manifolds.
+Furthermore, we show that a compact K\"{a}hler manifold admits a Hermitian metric with positive real bisectional curvature is a projective and rationally connected manifold. \ for all $m, k \in \mathbb{N}^*$ with $m \geq C_A k$. \end{enumerate} \end{lemma}